-To create a RLF for eligible utility districts operated by:
+To create a revolving loan fund for eligible utility districts operated by:

 - State and local governmental entities

-- Pre-development costs of water and wastewater treatment projects
+- Pre-development costs for water and wastewater treatment projects.

 - Maximum term is 10 years

-- Interest rate determined by utility district borrower and nonprofit that manages the RLF
+- The interest rate is determined by utility district borrower and nonprofit that manages the revolving loan fund.

 What is an eligible area?

-- Rural areas and towns with 10,000 or fewer people.
-Check eligible addresses
+- Rural areas and towns with populations of 10,000 or less.
+Check eligible addresses.

 Are matching funds required?

-Partnerships with other federal, state and local entities are encouraged; however, in some circumstances a grant may be offered for 100% of the Revolving Loan Fund start-up capital if funds are available.
+Partnerships with other federal, state and local entities are encouraged; however, in some circumstances a grant may be offered for 100 percent of the revolving loan fund start-up capital if funds are available.

 How do we get started?

-First, contact a Rural Department program specialist in the state or territory where your RLF would be available.
-Once you've spoken with them, they'll help you begin the application process, whether electronic or on paper:
+First, contact a Rural Development program specialist in the state or territory where the revolving loan fund would be available.
+The program specialist will help you begin the application process.